Alex-Irae/DiseasePrediction/README.md

 Visualization: Displays confusion matrices and performance graphs for better understanding.

-⚕️Installation
-Prerequisites
+⚕️Installation.

+Prerequisites.
-Make sure you have Python 3.x installed on your machine.
+Make sure you have Python 3.10 installed on your machine.
 You will also need the following packages:

-pip install numpy pandas scikit-learn xgboost imbalanced-learn matplotlib seaborn lime
+pip install numpy PyQt5 pandas scikit-learn xgboost imbalanced-learn matplotlib seaborn tf(for gpu conmputing)

+⚕️Recommandations.

+Some models couldn't be loaded onto the project due to thier sizes, run once the file MlTrainer.py to get all the models (the run is relatively long due to xgboost pipeline (comment if not needed))
+For the cnn model, feel free to play around with the hyperparameters, I upoloaded 2 models with good accuracy and good generalization (96%)

-⚕️Clone the Repository
+⚕️Clone the Repository.

 git clone <https://github.com/Alex-Irae/DiseasePrediction>

-⚕️Dataset
+⚕️Dataset.

 Ensure you have the dataset in the ressources folder named data.csv.
 The dataset should contain features representing symptoms and a target column named diagnostic representing the disease labels.

-⚕️Usage
+⚕️Usage.

-Run the script:
+Run the script.

-python PredictDis.py
+python main.py.
-Results: The script will read the dataset, preprocess the data, train the models, and save the best performing model as a .pkl file in the models directory.

-Evaluation: Upon completion, the script will print out the accuracy of the models and display confusion matrices for better insights.
+Results: an UI will be displayed asking to enter symptoms based on real diseases, Once entered, press the subit button to see the predicted disease.
+2 new windows will be displayed, one with the results for the neural network and one with different machine learning models.
+The accuracy of the Neural network is higher on unseen data and random inputs.
+On the result window, you can add the sample to the data set and compute the models and neural network once more  with the add data button. with the check recommandation button, you can check the recommandation from a professional if you happen to haave this particular disease with the symptom influence button, you cna check which symptom influenced the most for each model (some models dont dispose of this function)

-⚕️File Structure
+⚕️File Structure.

 	├── ressource
 	│   ├── data.csv               	          # Input dataset